Singapore Comics Showcase

 By the early 1960s, cartoons had morphed into a consensus-building tool.
 Cartoons began to pointedly illustrate larger political interests, moving away from the fiery anti-colonial images of the 1950s to support the merger with Malaya.
 What the government wanted was a “peaceful revolution”, as cited in a Ministry of Culture publication in 1960.
 In line with this, cartoons in Sin Chew Jit Poh promoted social cohesion, such as the learning of Malay to create a new Malayan culture and the passing of the Women’s Charter that outlawed polygamy.

-After Singapore and Malaysia separated in 1965, cartoons took on a stronger social character, promoting the nation-building process, reflecting social policy and economic planning, publicising birth control measures and emphasising the importance of a clean and green country.
-During this time, the Chinese press tapped on the talents of artists like See Cheen Tee, Lim Mu Hue and, later, Koeh Sia Yong.
+After Singapore and Malaysia separated in 1965, cartoons took on a stronger social character: promoting the nation-building process, reflecting social policy and economic planning, publicising birth control measures and emphasising the importance of a clean and green country.
+During this time, the Chinese press tapped on the talent of artists like See Cheen Tee, Lim Mu Hue and, later, Koeh Sia Yong.

 Cartoons of the 1970s and 1980s